-Each student will conclude the 12 month internship at the L&C clinic with a final presentation designed to showcase their approach to systems/relational therapy.
-Rather than presenting issues for which you seek help, this is your opportunity to demonstrate to the group what you have learned and to claim your evolving professional identity.
-The components are described on the next page.
+Each student will conclude their 12-month internship at the L&C clinic with a final presentation designed to showcase their approach to systems/relational therapy.
+Rather than presenting issues for which you seek help, this is your opportunity to demonstrate to the group what you have learned and to showcase your evolving therapeutic identity.

-- A. Over the course of the semester, identify aspects or moments of your clinical work that you believe best reflect what you seek as a family therapist. - B. Consider which theory you use as an organizing foundation for your work and how you may integrate concepts or skills from other approaches.
-Claim a theoretical position. - C. Prepare a 30 minute presentation that includes: - 1.
-What you see as the most significant aspects of your clinical development over time - 2.
-A brief overview of the theoretical approach with which you identify

-- 3. At least three video segments that highlight your approach (how you work) - 4.
-Following this formal presentation, the group will offer reflections.
+- A. Over the course of the semester, identify aspects or moments of your clinical work that you believe best reflects your therapeutic approach. - B. Consider which family therapy theory(ies) are foundational to your work and how you integrate concepts or skills from other approaches.
+Claim a theoretical position. - C. Prepare a 40-minute presentation that includes: - What you experience as a significant aspect of your clinical development this semester - A brief overview of the family therapy theory(ies) and theoretical assumptions with which you identify - A video segment or verbal report about a case that highlights your therapeutic approach and style.
+In your case description, provide a summary of the client(s) social location, a brief overview of the client(s) genogram, a brief overview of the presenting issue, and a brief description of the work you have done with the client(s) to date. - D. Following this formal presentation, the group will offer reflections and ask questions (20 mins).